aseem2625/Space-Dash/README.md

 #TODO:
-Score system: Score setting and saving is implemented But due to time constraint Score isn't implemented yet.
+Score system: Score setting and saving is implemented.
+But due to time constraint score in the game isn't implemented yet.